oigwe-frx/pathAI-case-study/README.md

 - Field innovation, such as patents.
 - Secured funding.

 Improvements in these metrics would measure PathAI's success.
 As of 2023,  PathAI.
-According to the PathAI website, 90% of cases are analyzed within 24 - 72 hours[^13^].
-According to Golden.com, PathAI has 6 patents, with the last granted in  December 2022 [^14^]
+According to the PathAI website, 90% of cases are analyzed within 24 - 72 hours [^13^].
+According to Golden.com, PathAI has 6 patents, with the last granted in  December 2022 [^14^].

 **Performance Relative to Competitors:**
 PathAI has established itself as a significant player in the computational pathology market, but competition is fierce.
 Its performance relative to competitors would depend on factors such as the accuracy of its AI algorithms, the speed of adoption by healthcare institutions, and the ability to expand its product offerings.
 As previously indicated, PathAI is relatively highly ranked compared to other competitors.
 Tracxn, with its proprietary scoring, ranks PathAI as #2 out of 184 competitors [^15^].
 The Tracxn score is "composed of four metrics: Size Score, Execution Score, Growth Score, and Team Score" [^16^].
+To continue the comparison, as mentioned previously, PathAI was granted 6 patents.
+One of its main competitions has been granted 3 [^17^].

 ## Recommendations